leeseomin/fictions/2023/Julien’s Diary.md

 guard against the invisible siege that encroached upon them all.
 Loved ones clung tighter, strangers distrusted deeper, and each dusk came swifter, the days blurred by the omnipresent haze.
-Amidst this darkling realm, a peculiar narrative wove itself into the tapestry of humanity's plight --- the tale of a greenhouse rampant with exotic growths in the heart of a city, and its sole, prematurely departed, cultivator.
+Amidst this darkling realm, a peculiar narrative wove itself into the entanglement of humanity's plight --- the tale of a greenhouse rampant with exotic growths in the heart of a city, and its sole, prematurely departed, cultivator.
 Rumors tangled with fact --- a botanist, a collection of otherworldly